 Long stretches of beautiful beach, unique neighbourhoods and a seemingly endless list of things to do are enough to put the Gold Coast on any travel wish list.
 But, in addition to all that, there’s also an epic food scene!
 Whether you’re a coffee fanatic, sweet tooth or just someone who appreciates great food, wine or craft beer, there’s a spot to meet your every craving.
 Because life’s too short to waste on a bad meal here, in no particular order, are 39 of the BEST (and our favourite) spots to eat and drink on the Gold Coast!
-Scroll to the end for your free pocket guide.

 You might also like to read: